hyusterr/IRIE2021/README.md

 # IRIE2021
+## notebook
+contain our experiments related to pyterrier, including our highest leaderboard results

 ## pyserini
 adapt code from waterloo's pyserini package for bm25 search, follow these steps:
 - save the docs into JSON format; query to tsv format